Point of inflection for house prices?

 As an example, we'll look at house prices.
 In the USA, England and many other countries, house prices rose very quickly during the years 2001 to 2007, when interest rates were very low.
 As the financial crisis began to unfold, house owners began panic selling, which drove down prices.

-This graph shows UK house prices peaked in Dec 07 and fell until Feb 09 (source).
+This graph shows UK house prices peaked in Dec 07 and fell until Feb 09 (source no longer available).
 There has been a small uptick in prices since then.

 So is Feb 09 the "point of inflection" for this curve?
 Actually, no.

 A point of inflection is the point where a concave down curve ("hill-shape" – like the months around Dec 07 in the graph above) becomes a concave up curve ("valley-shape" – like the shape of the region near Feb 09) – and vice-versa.

 So we are looking for the point where a "hill shape":

 The point of inflection in the following graph is marked with a cross:

 [Using technical terms from calculus, a point of inflection occurs where the second derivative is zero and changes sign from negative (hill shape) to positive (valley shape) and vice-versa.]